human-d3v/f_magazine/NeoVim_as_IDE.md

 require("lazy").setup(plugins, {})
 ```

-Finally, to invoke this new file, in your `~/.config/nvim/init.lua` file, you
+Finally, to invoke this new file, in your `~/.config/nvim/init.lua` file,
-need to include it in your init file, if you haven't already.
+include it in your init file, if you haven't already.

 ```lua
 -- ~/.config/nvim/init.lua